thetwit4u/deepwiki-open/TASKS.md

 - [x] Add regenerate-wiki endpoint to update existing wikis with standardized frontmatter (2024-07-29)
 - [x] Improve progress status handling by validating against actual content (2024-07-29)
 - [x] Add reset-wiki-status endpoint to fix incorrect status states (2024-07-29)
 - [x] Implement LLM-powered auto-fix for Mermaid diagram errors with a maximum of two attempts (2024-08-03)
+- [x] Fix chat functionality to use ollama_nomic embeddings instead of OpenAI embeddings (2024-05-12)
+- [x] Create test_wiki_embeddings.py to verify consistent use of ollama_nomic embeddings for wiki generation (2024-05-12)
+- [x] Add special handling for directory structure rendering with fixed-width font and proper formatting (2024-08-05)